-- Familiarity with basic mathematical concepts such as linear algebra, and calculus.
-Familiarity with basic programming concepts and experience with a programming langu - Familiarity with basic programming concepts and experience with a programming language such as Python.
+- Familiarity with basic mathematical concepts such as linear algebra, and calculus. - Familiarity with basic programming concepts and experience with a programming language such as Python.

 Optimization methods are a set of mathematical techniques used to find the best solution to a problem, given a set of constraints.
 In this module, students will learn about different optimization techniques such as linear and non-linear programming, gradient-based and heuristic methods, and their applications in various fields such as engineering, finance, and operations research.
 They will also learn about the implementation of optimization algorithms using programming languages such as Python.
 This module serves as an introduction to optimization methods and provides students with a solid foundation for more advanced coursework in the program and the industry.